 You can utilize different types of user review formats to showcase people’s opinions on your products.
-The most common one is the star-rating system, which gives a general perspective of your brand’s quality to potential customers.
+The star-rating system is the most common one, which gives a general perspective of your brand’s quality to potential customers.

 When you’re collecting user reviews, it may benefit you to gather information about customers’ backgrounds, like age, gender, and product usage.
 Besides enhancing credibility, the information can provide better insight into your target customers.

-For example, two sport watch users may use the product for different activities – one for swimming and the other for running.
-The swimmer could find that the the watch isn’t a good pick for diving while it’s perfect for a runner.
+For example, a couple of sport watch users may use the product for different activities – one for swimming and the other for running.
+The swimmer could find that the watch isn’t a good pick for diving while it’s perfect for a runner.